ComposableFi/composable/frame/pablo/README.md

 - [Balancer AMM](https://balancer.fi/whitepaper.pdf) built on the constant product formula it functions similar to Uniswap but applies adjustable weights to set a price difference at pool initialization.

-- Liquidity Bootstrapping; enables creation and management of liquidity pools by users
+- Liquidity Bootstrapping; is based on Balancer AMM and with a set start ending period.
+The idea is to use the AMM to launch a new token which after it's initial liquidity has been provided by its creator it becomes crowdfunded.

 - DEX Router; provides trading infrastructure for currency pairs with no direct pool in Pablo by combining different pools